rjwut/advent/README.md

 ## Workflow for Developing a Puzzle Solution

 I follow test-driven development when tackling each day's puzzle.
 The first thing I do after reading the puzzle description is to take any example data given in the puzzle and put it into the test module.
 Then I write in the expected answer(s) for the example data for part one, leaving part two as `undefined`.

-Sometimes a puzzle will give more than one example; in that case, I will usually adapt the test module to run through all of them.
-Also, there will sometimes be examples that only work for one part or the other; in this case, I will often make it so that you can pass the part you want solved into the solution module, and it will return just that part instead of both.
+There will sometimes be examples that only work for one part or the other; in this case, I will often make it so that you can pass the part you want solved into the solution module, and it will return just that part instead of both.

 From there I start work on the actual solution.
 Once I think I have it, I run the test and check to see if it passes.
 If it fails, the failure output usually gives me a reasonable idea of where to look for the problem.
 I continue the fix-test cycle until the test passes.
 I will occasionally add more test cases to help me troubleshoot bugs in my solution.